What’s in This Article

 When Is the Sunniest Month in London?

-On average, July tends to be the sunniest month in London, with the highest typical sunshine totals.
+July tends to be the sunniest month in London on average, with the highest total sunshine hours.
+June runs close behind, thanks to long daylight hours around the summer solstice.

 What Are the Coldest Temperatures Recorded in London?

 Very cold spells are rare but possible.
-In the wider England SE & Central S district that includes London, the lowest daily minimum temperature on record is -19.5°C (14 January 1982).
+In the wider England South East and Central South district that includes London, the lowest recorded daily minimum temperature is −19.5°C, set on 14 January 1982.
 Within London itself, exact records vary by station, but sharp frosts can occur during severe winter spells.

 How Does Humidity Vary Throughout the Year?

 London often feels damper in cooler months, when cloud and drizzle are more common.
-Summer is often more comfortable, but muggy days can happen during warm spells.
+Summer is often more comfortable, but muggy days can happen during warm spells, particularly in July and August when the air is still.